castro-gzlz/nep-des/README.md

 ## 3. The Neptunian desert

 Finally, we can generate the **exact KDE-derived desert boundaries** from [Castro-González et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024A%26A...689A.250C/abstract).
 These boundaries are broadly consistent with the approximate ones shown in the previous examples.
 However, they are especially valuable for contextualizing sub-Neptunes located near the **opening of the radius valley**, a region that is less well captured by straight-line approximations.
-For this plot format, the background is drawn from the **Kepler DR25 catalogue** ([Thompson et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..235...38T/abstract)), to which the **Inverse Detection Efficiency Method (IDEM)** was applied to derive the corresponding bias-corrected boundaries.
+For this format, the background is drawn from the **Kepler DR25 catalogue** ([Thompson et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..235...38T/abstract)), to which the **Inverse Detection Efficiency Method (IDEM)** was applied to derive the corresponding bias-corrected boundaries.

 <img width="5526" height="2530" alt="examples4 5" src="https://github.com/user-attachments/assets/7ce06a21-deb6-43f0-8bef-59c5a334703c" />